python-websockets/websockets/docs/topics/design.rst

 and failing to close the TCP connection, thus leaking resources.

 Then :attr:`~legacy.protocol.WebSocketCommonProtocol.close_connection_task` cancels
-:attr:`~legacy.protocol.WebSocketCommonProtocol.keepalive_ping`.
+:meth:`~legacy.protocol.WebSocketCommonProtocol.keepalive_ping`.
 This task has no protocol compliance responsibilities.
 Terminating it to avoid leaking it is the only concern.